lucksyatudu/image_selector/README.md

 - Run standalone_run.py.
 - The scores of images will be provided inside runs folder.
 - Basis your inputs to configs, the images folder can be cleaned for best images basis the scores.

+## Future Scope

+- Addition of more scoring features, as industry grade systems may have 30+ features.
+- Different pipelines for scoring of images and pictures with faces and without faces.